activist-org/activist/CONTRIBUTING.md

 > </p>
 > </details>

-2. To setup your development environment, first install [Docker](https://docs.docker.com/install/) and [Docker-Compose](https://docs.docker.com/compose/).
+2. To setup your development environment, first install [Docker](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/).

 > [!NOTE]
 > If you are new to Docker, as an alternative activist recommends installing [Docker Desktop](https://docs.docker.com/desktop/).
 Docker Desktop comes with many Docker tools and a straightforward user interface.